SV SVV: Near bankruptcy and merger

 SVV appeared to go bankrupt in 1988, but local car salesman John van Dijk rescued the club.
 Wim Jansen became technical director, Dick Advocaat was appointed manager.
 The club won the Eerste Divisie title in 1990, and clinched promotion to the Eredivisie.
 As a part of the rescue, Van Dijk bought valuable players like Joop Hiele and Winston Bogarde.
 Because the stadium in Schiedam was deemed inappropriate for high-profile games, the club played such matches in the Feijenoord Stadion in Rotterdam.
 When the stadium couldn't be renovated, Van Dijk decided to merge SVV with Dordrecht'90, from neighbouring Dordrecht.
 The new club, called SVV/Dordrecht'90, played in the Eredivisie.
 Its home turf was the stadium of Dordrecht '90 in Dordrecht.
 The club's name was changed to Dordrecht'90 in 1992, and to FC Dordrecht in 2002.

 SVV/SMC

 After the merger, SVV continued as an amateur club.
 In 1997, SVV merged with SMC to form SVVSMC.
 It reverted to its historical name in 2012.

+Former players

+National team players

+The following players were called up to represent their national teams in international football and received caps during their tenure with SVV: